sdclibbery/Esp32DmxSpiController/README.md

 30-38.
 Same as 0-8 but with blended via scaled sum
 ### Back/fore blends, but blended via fore - back
 40-48.
 Same as 0-8 but with fore-back
+### Back/fore blends, but no blending (step blend)
+50-58.
+Same as 0-8 but with no blending

 ### Back/fore blends, but dithered
 100-108.
 Same as 0-8 but dithered instead of blended